Want to learn new ways to make extra money?

-If your savings account is with a traditional bank, then you’re likely missing out on some passive income in the form of interest.
+Savings accounts that are with traditional banks likely miss out on some passive income in the form of interest.

-Since online banks don’t have to deal with the overhead costs of managing brick and mortar branches, they’re able to offer much higher interest rates than traditional banks.
+Since online banks don’t have to deal with the overhead costs of managing brick and mortar branches, they are able to offer much higher interest rates than traditional banks.

-In order to qualify for this top-tier savings rate, you either need to maintain a balance of $25,000+ or deposit at least $100 into your account every month.
-If you’ve already gone through steps 1 and 2 above, that should be fairly easy.
+In order to qualify for this top-tier savings rate, customers need to either maintain a balance of $25,000-plus or deposit at least $100 into the account every month.
+This should be fairly easy for those who have already gone through steps one and two above.

-This may seem like a trivial difference at first, especially if you’re just starting out and don’t have much saved.
-However, those interest payments add up quickly.
-Since making the switch, I’ve earned over $100 more in interest every year than I did with my brick and mortar bank.
+This may seem like a trivial difference at first, especially for people who are just starting out and who don’t have much saved.
+But those interest payments add up quickly.
+It is possible to make $100-plus more per year with an online bank than with a brick and mortar bank.

-This step is crucial to reaching your savings goals.
+This step is crucial to reaching a savings goal.

-I used to lump all of my savings together and take money out whenever I found a use for it.
-Once I started setting goals for my savings, I separated my emergency fund from the money I was saving for individual goals like Christmas, vacation, and annual insurance payments.
+Most people traditionally lump all savings together and take money out whenever they find a use for it.
+But when setting savings goals, separate your emergency fund from money that is being saved for individual goals like Christmas, vacation, and annual insurance payments.

-In order to make my money slightly more inaccessible, I moved my emergency fund to a separate online savings account.
-Having my savings at a different bank meant that I couldn’t log into an app and transfer money straight from my savings account my checking and have it immediately available.
+To make money slightly more inaccessible, move the family’s emergency fund to a separate online savings account.
+Having those savings at a different bank means that you can’t simply log into an app and transfer money straight from the savings account to the checking account and have it immediately available.

-CIT Bank’s Savings Builder account is perfect for breaking this habit.
+CIT Bank’s Savings Builder account offers the perfect way to help break this habit.

-Depositing money into your account is easy.
-I prefer ACH, which is like writing an online check.
-However, you can also make deposits for free via wire transfers or by mailing in a paper check.
+Depositing money into the account is easy.
+ACH is like writing an online check, but there are also ways to make deposits for free via wire transfers or by mailing in a paper check.

-Removing money is a similar process — ACH or wire transfer — but comes with a $10 fee.
-I don’t mind the fee because it creates an additional layer of friction, forcing me to break a bad habit.
+Removing money from the account – via ACH or wire transfer – is a similar process, but comes with a $10 fee.
+That charge creates an additional layer of friction, helping to form good habits and break the bad ones.

-Not only am I earning top-tier interest, but I’m also removing the temptation to dip into my savings account unless it’s an actual emergency.
+This will not only help save money and earn interest, but will also remove the temptation to dip into a savings account unless it’s an actual emergency.

 5. Make Saving a Habit

-As it turns out, that’s pretty much the opposite of what it means.
-The idea is to pay your future self first or, in other words, set aside savings before figuring out the rest of your budget.
+But that’s pretty much the opposite of what that advice means.
+The idea is to pay your future self first or, in other words, set aside savings before figuring out the rest of a budget.

-David Bach, author of The Automatic Millionaire, became a millionaire by age 30.
+David Bach, the author of The Automatic Millionaire, became a millionaire by age 30.
 His secret?
-Automate your savings and increase your contributions over time.
-By automating your savings, that money leaves your account before you have a chance to touch it.
+Automate savings and increase contributions over time.
+With this process, money will leave your account before you have a chance to touch it.

 CIT Bank offers an additional incentive to reward good savings habits.
-With the Savings Builder account, you can earn their highest offered interest rate by depositing at least $100 into your account every month.
+Through the Savings Builder account, earn the bank’s highest offered interest rate by depositing at least $100 into a savings account every month.

-You’ll need to set up an ACH payment from your checking account to your Savings Builder account.
+To do so, set up an ACH payment from the checking account to the Savings Builder account.
 It’s free to receive an ACH with CIT Bank, and many banks don’t charge for sending these payments.
-However, be sure to check with your bank regarding any fees associated with these transactions.
+But check with the bank regarding any fees associated with these transactions.

 Ready, Set, Save!

-Most of us aren’t taught how to “do” money when we’re young.
-We get older, make mistakes, learn from them (hopefully), and use those lessons to build better money habits.
+Most people aren’t taught how to “do” money when they are young.
+They grow older, make mistakes, hopefully learn from them, and use those lessons to build better money habits.

-As the “other” in this scenario, here are my hard-learned lessons for you: create a plan for your money, set clear goals, maximize your interest with a high-yield savings account, separate your emergency savings from short-term savings goals (and leave it alone), and pay your [future] self first.
+Here are some hard-earned lessons that can help do just that: Create a plan for your money, set clear goals, maximize interest with a high-yield savings account, separate emergency savings from short-term savings goals (and leave them alone), and pay your [future] self first.

 Change typically doesn’t happen overnight.
-However, if you do follow the steps I’ve outlined here, I have faith you’ll hit your savings goals in no time.
+But by following the steps outlined here, you will hit your savings goals in no time.